 2. Pursuant to Ind.
-Code § 6-1.1-15-3, Milo Smith of Tax Consultants, Inc., filed a Form 131 on behalf of Gerald and Margaret Funchs (Petitioner) petitioning the Board to conduct an administrative review of the above petition.
-The Form 131 was filed on October 5, 1999.
-The Jefferson County Property Tax Assessment Board of Appeals (PTABOA) assessment determination is dated September 8, 1999.
+Code § 6-1.1-15-3, Milo Smith of Tax Consultants, Inc., filed Forms 131 on behalf of Gerald and Margaret Funchs (Petitioners) petitioning the Board to conduct an administrative review of the above petitions.
+The Forms 131 were filed on October 5, 1999.
+The Jefferson County Property Tax Assessment Board of Appeals' (PTABOA) assessment determinations are dated September 8, 1999.